Jimmie Johnson Owes His Legendary NASCAR Success to a Childish Meeting Over ‘2 Mickey Mouse Plates, a Gallon of Milk, and a Bunch of Cookies’

 As a child, Johnson proved to be a capable motorcycle racer, even powering through a broken leg to claim a championship.
 He eventually moved into off-road racing, where, despite some bumps in the road, he kept up his winning ways.

-In 1997, Johnson decided to start driving on asphalt and joined the American Speed Association; the following year, he made his NASCAR debut in the Busch Series.
-He then made the step up to the Cup Series in 2002, climbing behind the wheel for Hendrick Motorsports.
+In 1997, Johnson decided to start driving on asphalt and joined the American Speed Association.
+The following year, he made his NASCAR debut in the Busch Series.
+He then stepped up to the Cup Series in 2002, climbing behind the wheel for Hendrick Motorsports.

 A fateful meeting over milk and cookies